This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 After you lodge the claim, the insurer will send out an assessor and possibly builders or engineers to inspect your property and help determine whether you claim is covered.

 There are guideline timeframes insurers should follow in how long the claims process should take.
 This is outlined in the General Insurance Code of Practice.

 Generally the insurer should make a decision on your claim within a maximum of four months, unless exceptional circumstances apply.
 Exceptional circumstances include where there has been an extraordinary catastrophe or disaster declared by the Board of the ICA.
-In these circumstances the maximum time to make a decision on a claim is 12 months, but you can make a complaint to the Financial Ombudsman Service Australia at any time if you are dissatisfied with the progress of your claim.
+In these circumstances the maximum time to make a decision on a claim is 12 months, but you can make a complaint to the FOS at any time if you are dissatisfied with the progress of your claim.